 Property Management Blog

-As an Arizona landlord, charging a security deposit is a great idea.
-It’s meant to protect you against financial losses and cover unexpected costs associated with leasing out a rental unit.
-For instance, if a tenant fails to pay their monthly rent in accordance with the lease agreement, or if they cause damage exceeding normal wear and tear to the property, a landlord can use the tenant's security deposit to recover their losses when the tenant moves out.
+For instance, if a tenant fails to pay their monthly rent in accordance with the lease or rental agreement, or if they cause damage exceeding normal wear and tear to the property, a landlord can use the tenant's security deposits to recover their losses, including unpaid rent, when the tenant moves out.

 Is there a limit to how much security deposit a landlord can charge?